 RESCISSIONS:

-None
+WD Letter 11-20

 BACKGROUND:

 On March 27, 2020, the federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted.
 The CARES Act includes an additional $3.5 billion in federal Child Care and Development Block Grant (CCDBG) funds.
 These funds may be used to provide continued payments to child care providers in the case of decreased enrollments or closures related to COVID-19 and to provide child care to essential workers.